 Fax: 1 (800) 207-8235

-View your prescription claims history and find forms through Washington State Rx Services.
-You can also use the Drug Information and Interaction Checker to learn how your prescription and over-the-counter drugs interact with each other.
+Log in to your pharmacy account to view your prescription claims history and access the Drug Information Checker to learn how your prescription and over-the-counter drugs interact with each other.

 When you have questions about your prescription drug coverage or need help finding a network pharmacy, contact Washington State Rx Services.